AshleighWong/AshleighWong/README.md

 # About Me
 Hi!
 I'm Ashleigh Wong, a Computer Science student at Hunter College with a strong passion for software engineering and technical leadership.
-I've had the opportunity to work with companies like Palantir, Cognizant, and Blackstone, where I've helped develop various solutions.
+I've had the opportunity to work with companies like Cognizant and Blackstone, where I've helped develop various solutions.

 # Education
 🎓 City University of New York – Hunter College (Expected May 2026)